 Unemployment is simple enough to understand: it is an economic condition in which individuals seeking jobs remain un-hired.
 Yet measuring how many people are unemployed at any given moment in any given country is rather complex.

-The math is clear: the unemployment rate is calculated by dividing the number of unemployed individuals by all individuals in the labor force.
-The problem starts when it comes to figuring out exactly how many these people are.
-It is not just a matter of timely collecting massive amounts of data or about conflicting methods: the very same individuals in question often cannot tell whether they should consider themselves employed or unemployed.
+The official unemployment rate is determined by calculated by dividing the number of unemployed individuals by all individuals in the labor force.
+The trouble starts when it comes to figuring out who exactly is and is not in the labor force?
+The very individuals in question often cannot tell whether they should consider themselves employed or unemployed.

-For example: a person who loses a well-compensated full-time job and settles for a part-time position that pays a fraction is by default classified as “employed”, while another person who actively seeks work but takes a few weeks off from the search not only may be no longer considered unemployed, but not even counted as part of the labor force.
+For example: a person who loses a well-compensated full-time job and settles for a part-time position that pays a fraction is by default classified as “employed,” while another person who actively seeks work but takes a few weeks off from the search is not even counted as part of the labor force.
 An individual who would like to work but is unable due to a disability or medical condition is in the very same position.

-The result is that many economists believe that—because of the existence of persons who are unemployed or hidden underemployed—statistics are inherently skewed and paint a too-rosy picture (yes, even during these gloomy times) of the workforce.
+The result is that many economists believe that—because of the existence of persons who are unemployed or hidden under-employed—statistics are inherently skewed and paint a too-rosy picture (yes, even during these gloomy times) of the workforce.
 Needless to say, unemployment and hidden underemployed too are very difficult to measure.

-Tracking the labor market is a very complicated affair when different tracking tools tell different stories.
+Tracking the labor market is made even more complicated when different tracking tools tell different stories.
 Whether through census-type methods, employment office records, surveys of a sample of the population or multi-approach techniques, their conclusions will only offer an approximate reflection of the economic and social health of a country.

-The McKinsey Global Institute has examined more than 2,000 work activities focusing on 46 countries representing about 80 percent of the global workforce, and quantified the technical feasibility of automating each of them.
-The proportion of occupations that can be fully automated using currently demonstrated technology, McKinsey concluded, is actually small: less than 5%.
-However, as it became clear over these past several months, even if whole occupations are not automated, partial automation will affect almost all occupations to a greater or lesser degree, with about 60% of them having at least 30% of activities technically that can be performed by machines.
+In pre-pandemic research, the McKinsey Global Institute studied more than 2,000 work activities focusing on 46 countries representing about 80% of the global workforce and quantified the technical feasibility of automating each of them.
+The proportion of occupations that can be fully automated using demonstrated technology, McKinsey concluded, is actually small: less than 5%.
+However, as it became clear over these past several months, even if whole occupations are not automated, partial automation is set to affect almost all occupations to a greater or lesser degree, with about 60% of them having at least 30% of activities that can be performed by machines.
 In a more recent survey of company executives around the world, McKinsey confirmed that, due to the pandemic, the adoption of automation has accelerated “moderately” or “significantly” in almost 7 businesses out of 10 among those examined.

 *Values are expressed in terms of a percentage.